 Example 1: Hydrolysis of starch.

-Starch is a complex polysaccharide, it is present in potato, rice and other grains.
+Starch is a complex polysaccharide, which is present in potato, rice and other grains.
 It contains α – D(+) glucose with C1 – C4 glycosidic linkage, diastase enzyme hydrolysis the complex polysaccharide starch into simple monosaccharide glucose.

 Example 2: Ethyl alcohol production

-Ethanol is obtained from glucose by the enzymatic action, Glucose is converted into ethyl alcohol and CO2 by the enzyme catalysis of zymase enzyme produced from yeast.
+Ethanol is obtained from glucose by the enzymatic action, glucose is converted into ethyl alcohol and CO2 by the enzyme catalysis of zymase enzyme produced from yeast.